 Earth is a complicated system of land, sea, air, plants, and animals in constant change.
 Many branches of science must come together for geologists to understand what factors have shaped the land, including:

-- Meteorology, the study of weather, to explain the work done by rain, streams, oceans, rivers, wind, ice, and frost.
+- Meteorology, is the study of weather, to explain the work done by rain, streams, oceans, rivers, wind, ice, and frost.

 - Geomorphology to study present-day hills and valleys and make educated guesses about landforms that no longer exist.

 - Biology to learn about living plants and animals and their environments.

 - Paleontology to unlock the secrets that fossils and other evidence tell about the past.

 - Chemistry and physics to understand the formation and composition of rocks, minerals, ores, and petroleum.

 Simply put, geologists answer the question, “What’s down there?”
 They study everything that lies below the surface of the ground, interpreting the story of Earth by studying its layers.